 My name is Carlos Quiles, I was born in 1981 in Badajoz, a Spanish town near the Portuguese border.

-I travel frequently to Portugal, and I’ve also been in Paris, Zurich and Prague, although I think I haven’t traveled that much outside Spain – I just don’t like sightseeing, I prefer to meet different people, and one cannot do that by spending 2 weeks in a foreign city.
+I haven’t traveled that much outside Spain – I just don’t like sightseeing, I prefer to meet different people, and one cannot do that by spending 2 weeks in a foreign land.

 I worked some time for a Broker Financial Group, but left it and spent a year to set in motion a dream about a future United Europe under one common language, Proto-Indo-European – or, more exactly, the North-West Indo-European dialect of Late Proto-Indo-European.
 A common country where we can move and communicate with others as US citizens do in their country, not just as exchange students or workers, or to sell or buy things.
 And, at the same time, I wanted a Indo-European Language Revival to be based in our poor and remote Raya regions, Extremadura Centro Alentejo, and more specifically in the Eurocity Badajoz-Elvas, to promote it in the European Union.
 Thus, we created the ‘Indo-European Language Revival project’ to be led by the ‘Dnghu Group’ to promote the use of Late Proto-Indo-European as a living language, and have since received some help from the University and the Regional Government through public companies.
 It was then incorporated into an Association, and recently changed its name to Academia Prisca.